Tenari/tech-tree/README.md

+# Code overview

+there's a rails app and a commandline app, both serving as an interface for interacting with the SQL database which represents the tech-tree.

+The rails app works like a basic rails app.
+The commandline app code is found in `lib/commandline.rb` and can be accessed by calling `bin/tech` see [usage](#usage) for more info.

 # Musings

 *stuff* is the main building block of technology.
 It could be an end-product, like a ham sandwich, or it could be an ingredient like flour.
 Of course, to a miller, flour is the end-product.
 This is key to the nature of technology--stuff can be used to produce other stuff, and is sometimes a tool, sometimes a resource, and sometimes the end-goal.